vanhoefm/fragattacks/research/README.md

 If you are unable to find one of the above network cards, you can search for [alternative network cards](#Alternative-network-cards) that have a high chance of also working.
-When using a network card that is not explicitly supported I strongly recommend to first run the [injection tests](#Network-card-injection-test) before using it.
+When using a network card that is not explicitly supported I strongly recommend to first run the [injection tests](#Network-card-injection-test) before using it, and using the tool against a known-vulnerable implementation to confirm the tool works properly.

 # 3. Prerequisites